bregman-arie/devops-exercises/README.md

 - True or False? object are cached for the life of TTL

 ## Network

 Network questions can be found [here](https://github.com/bregman-arie/computer-networking/blob/master/interview_questions/README.md)

 ## Linux

+##### beginner

+* Explain what each of the following commands does and given an example on how to use it
+  * ls
+  * rm
+  * rmdir (can you achieve the same result by using `rm`?)
+  * grep
+  * wc
+  * df

+* How to change the permissions of a file?

+* What does the following permissions mean?:
+  * 777
+  * 644
+  * 750

+* How to add a new user to the system without providing him the ability to log-in into the system?

+* What commands are you using for troubleshooting issues? specifically:
+  * Disk issues
+  * Memory, CPU issues
+  * Networking issues

+* What is a Linux kernel module and how do you load a new module?

 * What is the different between a soft link and hard link?